oVirt/ovirt-site/source/feature/websocketproxy-on-a-separate-host.html.md

 The noVNC client used for VM web console utilizes websockets for passing VNC data.
 However, VNC server in qemu doesn't support websockets natively and there must be a websocket proxy placed between the client and VNC server.
 This proxy can run either on any node that has access to the host network but, currently, the engine-setup is only able to install and configure the WebSocketProxy on the node that runs the engine.

-It's currently already possible run the WebSocketProxy on a separate host but it requires a manual procedure [1](http://www.ovirt.org/Features/noVNC_console#Setup_Websocket_Proxy_on_a_Separate_Machine).
+It's currently already possible run the WebSocketProxy on a separate host but it requires a manual procedure.
 What we are proposing will automate a bit the setup process making it easier but still requiring some manual actions on both the machine.

 Assumption:

-*   The user still needs to install the needed RPMs on both the machine
+*   The user has to install the needed RPMs on both the machine
-*   The user still need to run engine-setup on both the machine
+*   The user has to run engine-setup on both the machine
 *   This process is relative to a new install but an upgrade of ovirt-engine-websocket-proxy should not be a problem
 *   The two hosts should be installed in strictly order:
     -   first the host with the engine to setup also the CA